huaminghuangtw/Evergreen-Notes/Permanent-Notes/Specific Knowledge.md

 * [Diminishing returns](https://en.wikipedia.org/wiki/Diminishing_returns) suggest that you don't need to excel in every foundational skill; you just need to reach a sufficient level of competence in each one.

 [It should feel like _play_ to you, but _work_ for others.](https://x.com/naval/status/1337144251403014144)
+- There is an enormous difference between [working hard](Work%20hard.md) on something that is a grind and working hard on something that comes easily to you.
+Exceptional results almost exclusively happen when you work hard on an area where you have some natural aptitude.
+Play to your strengths.

 It can be taught (hence, ≠ Unique Knowledge), but only through [apprenticeship](https://en.wikipedia.org/wiki/Cognitive_apprenticeship) (e.g., on-the-job training), not in schools.